whorka/blog/_posts/2012-02-08-apache-mod_fastcgi-suexec-php-apc-rhel.md

 * There's a manpage for the httpd selinux rules: ``man httpd_selinux``.
 Wish I had started here.
 There are others for other services too.
 * ``/var/log/audit/audit.log`` doesn't show all selinux denials *unless* you first *disable the auditignore rules* by running ``semodule -DB`` (later run ``semodule -B`` to turn them back on).
+* The [most useful reference documentation for mod_fastcgi]("http://www.fastcgi.com/mod_fastcgi/docs/mod_fastcgi.html") is not obviously linked from the main mod_fastcgi web site.
 * [mod_fcgid]("http://httpd.apache.org/mod_fcgid/") versus [mod_fastcgi](http://www.fastcgi.com/):
   * mod_fcgid is in active development, and mod_fastcgi is not
   * mod_fcgid is an official Apache project, and mod_fastcgi is not